 Is XAU/USD the same as gold futures?

-No, XAU/USD typically refers to the spot price for immediate delivery.
-Gold futures are contracts for future delivery at a set price, traded on exchanges like COMEX.
+No. XAU/USD typically refers to the spot price for immediate delivery.
+Gold futures are contracts for future delivery at a preset price, traded on exchanges like COMEX, and can diverge from the spot rate due to time and storage costs.